JosiahOne/west/README.md

   "Assume a monkey hits a keyboard for a while and suddenly finds itself with a copy of your software project.
 If the monkey then makes a bunch of random changes to your program, those changes are likely unwanted."

+## Usage

+west /path/to/working/dir "cmds --needed to --run tests"

+For now it assumes the tests run locally, and simply copying the files in the working directory and running the test commands will trigger the tests.

+If the test command returns 0, we assume tests have passed.
+Else we assume some kind of failure.